Tilted sensitivity analysis in matched observational studies: Data examples

 We consider the following data sets, all of which are either available within packages on \texttt{CRAN} or are included in tabular form within the cited papers. \begin{itemize} \item[(SL)] Smoking and lead levels in the blood. $I=150$.
-One treated, four controls in each matched set \citep{ros13}. \item[(FM)] Fish consumption and mercury levels in the blood. $I=397$.
+One treated, five controls in each matched set \citep{ros13}. \item[(FM)] Fish consumption and mercury levels in the blood. $I=397$.
 One treated, two controls in each matched set \citep{ros14}. \item[(DC)] Dropping out of high school and cognitive achievement. $I=12$.
 One treated, two controls in each matched set \citep{gas00}. \item[(AB)] Alcohol and blood pressure. $I=206$.
-One treated, two controls in each matched set \citep{ros23evidence}. \item[(LH)] Light drinking and HDL cholesterol levels. $I=200$.
-One treated, four controls in each matched set \citep{ros23}. \item[(CM)] Coffee and myocardial infarction. $I=115$.
-Case-referent study.
-27 pairs with one case, one referent.
-88 triples with one case, two referents \citep{jic73}. \end{itemize} For the data sets with continuous outcomes, we consider four test statistics.
+One treated, two controls in each matched set \citep[\S 1.5]{ITOS}. \item[(LH)] Light drinking and HDL cholesterol levels. $I=200$.
+One treated, three controls in each matched set \citep[\S 1.4]{ITOS}. \end{itemize} We consider four test statistics.
 As in the simulations in \S \ref{sec:compare}, we consider the difference in means statistic, the $m$-statistic $\psi_{hu, 2.5}$, and the aligned-rank test of \citet{hod63}.
 In addition, we consider the weighted rank test denoted \texttt{u868} in \citet{ros24}, highlighted therein for its impressive performance in sensitivity analysis.
-For the data set on coffee and myocardial infarction, we use the Mantel-Haenszel test statistic.